Youngzt998/CompCertDev/oopsla-artifact-doc.md

 # Run our experiments

-In the performance experiments in Section 8.2, we used two versions of CompCert compiler.
+In the performance experiments in Section 8.2, we used two versions of the CompCert compiler.
 * Baseline: Original CompCert version 3.13.1
   * https://github.com/AbsInt/CompCert/tree/3.13
 * Our work: This repository

 ## Preparation
 Set the following two environmental variables to specify the baseline and our repository.
-Assuming baseline and this repositories are located in directory `$OOPSLA24_AE_HOME` and respectively named as `CompCert` and `CompCertDev`, we can set them as follows:
+Assuming baseline and this repository are located in directory `$OOPSLA24_AE_HOME` and respectively named as `CompCert` and `CompCertDev`, we can set them as follows:
 ```shell
    export COMPCERT_HOME_BASE=$OOPSLA24_AE_HOME/CompCert
    export COMPCERT_HOME_SCHE=$OOPSLA24_AE_HOME/CompCertDev